 How to Create a LinkedIn Live?

-If you’re new to LinkedIn Live, you might find it a bit challenging to get started.
+If you’re new to LinkedIn Live, getting started might be a bit challenging.
 But don’t worry because we’ve simplified the steps in simple terms.
 Read on for the three simple steps of going live on LinkedIn.

 Live streaming LinkedIn requires a third-party streaming tool.
 To begin with, you can choose from five LinkedIn live stream partners: